callinSwitzer/conda_env_tutorial/README.md

 1. Make sure Anaconda is installed: https://www.anaconda.com/download/

-## Part 1: Installing a new envoironment
+## Part 1: Installing a new environment

 1. Create new environment, called "env1" with python 2.7 the package, ipython: